asadprodhan/Nextflow_Troubleshooting_Microcredential/README.md

 ## Learning Objective

+- Understand why bioinformatics pipelines become slow or stalled, and
-Diagnose and resolve stalled Nextflow pipelines caused by CPU, memory, and disk I/O contention in a single-workstation environment.
+- apply practical strategies to diagnose and resolve CPU, memory, and disk I/O bottlenecks on a single workstation

 ---